zackstout/beatles-songwriting/README.md

 #### (a) The pivot chord

+- The V7=bVII7 is the pivot chord that can take us into or out of a I (into/from its relative vi as the new i).

 #### (b) Modulation or Tonicisation?

+- Again, a matter of ambiguity whether a particular movement is more of a local "tonicisation" or a more full-fledged modulation to a new key.
+- Note that you can use the vi OR the VI7, in this context of swapping INTO a key (from the pivot chord).
+- Ex: G7 (in C) can swap to Am, or A7.

 #### (c) The Parallel major/minor relationship - an introduction

+- The relative minor of C is Am.
+- The parallel minof of C is Cm.
+- Both can be used -- sometimes in same song, see _When I Get Home_

 ### The Mahler connection - fact or fiction?